-Hops were given up in the sixties but, do you know, people who picked hops here still come to visit us at the shops and catch up on news.
+Hops were given up in the sixties but, do you know, people who picked hops here still come to visit us and catch up on news.

 In the year 2000 I finally had to get rid of the milking herd.
 I still miss the cows but not the financial worries that come with them.
-Many of the redundant farm buildings were converted into workshops and now house a variety of small businesses including of course our own shop.
+Many of the redundant farm buildings were converted into workshops and now house a variety of small businesses.

 What would Great Grandfather have made of it all?
-Well I like to think that he would have recognized the quality of the traditionally grown produce.
 He may have raised an eyebrow at some of the changes to the farm, but I am sure he would be pleased to see we are still here as a family run, farm based business.